bastelfreak/puppetcontrolrepo/README.md

 ## Constraints

-The FQDN of the puppserver node should be `puppet.local`.
+* The FQDN of the puppserver node should be `puppet.local`.
 The certificate is valid for `puppet` and `puppet.local`.
 We create an entry in `/etc/hosts` for each client, so it can reach the server under that FQDN and we don't need to deal with DNS.
+* PostgreSQL 10 is [not yet supported](https://tickets.puppetlabs.com/browse/PDB-3857) properly by PuppetDB
+* Many of the component module we depend on don't support/test on Puppet 6 yet

 ## Related issues and pull requests